 Social media allows you to learn more about what kind of content they like to see and ultimately what kind of service or product they want to buy!

 While we’re on the topic of likes, let’s talk about what engagement can do for your business!

-People are more likely to remember you (and ultimately buy from you) if they engage with your social media content strategy.
+When you have an effective social media content strategy, people are more likely to remember you (and ultimately buy from you) if they engage with you.

 And when they do engage, it makes your content more likely to show up in other people’s search feed and newsfeed, causing even more growth.